TimelyDataflow/differential-dataflow/README.md

 });
 ```

 The `input` and `probe` we return are how we get data into the dataflow, and how we notice when some amount of computation is complete.
-These are timely dataflow idioms, and we won't get in to them in more detali here.
+These are timely dataflow idioms, and we won't get in to them in more detail here.

 If we feed this computation with some random graph data, say fifty random edges among ten nodes, we get output like